 Secession-call issue raised at Defence Council meet

-A MEETING of the Defence Council Tuesday comprising government figures and top military brass went smoothly, after initial fears of a confrontation over possible legal action against pro-government red shirts by the Army over secession remarks.
+A meeting of the Defence Council yesterday comprising government figures and top military brass went smoothly, after initial fears of a confrontation over legal action being taken against pro-government red shirts by the Army over secession remarks.

-Army chief General Prayuth Chan-ocha defended himself against criticism over his alleged favouritism of the anti-government movement.
+Army chief Gen Prayuth Chan-ocha defended himself against criticism over his alleged favouritism of the anti-government movement.

-He faced claims of Army inaction towards the activities and protests by the People’s Democratic Reform Commission (PDRC), while legal action was taken against pro-government red shirts after their alleged calls for secession.
+He faced claims of Army inaction towards the activities and protests by the People’s Democratic Reform Committee (PDRC), while legal action was taken against pro-government red shirts after their alleged calls for secession.

-Prayuth said the caretaker government and anti-protest command had already dealt with the PDRC, while the Army initiated legal action dealing with the secession call – which he said represented “clear and present danger”.
+Prayuth said the caretaker government and anti-protest command had already dealt with the PDRC, while the Army initiated legal action against the secession call, which he said represented “clear and present danger”.

 After the meeting, Defence Ministry spokesman Colonel Paphathip Sawangsaeng quoted caretaker PM Yingluck Shinawatra, who is also caretaker defence minister, as vowing not to allow secession, or any violation of the Constitution.
 She instructed all security authorities, especially the Internal Security Operations Command, to act against the secession call “treating all political groups equally”, said the colonel.